Randall County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

-Randall County sits in the Texas Panhandle, with its county seat in Canyon and portions of the city of Amarillo falling within its borders.
-The county operates a multi-tiered court system that includes three district courts, a constitutional county court, two county courts at law, justice courts, and several municipal courts.
-Court records generated across these courts — ranging from felony case files and civil judgments to family law decrees and probate filings — are maintained by either the District Clerk or the County Clerk, depending on the court of origin.
-Understanding which office holds a particular record is essential to a successful search.
+Randall County sits in the Texas Panhandle, with its county seat in Canyon and portions of Amarillo falling within its borders.
+The county runs a multi-tiered court system that includes three district courts, a constitutional county court, two county courts at law, justice courts, and several municipal courts.
+Depending on where a case originated, records from felony files and civil judgments to family law decrees and probate filings are held by either the District Clerk or the County Clerk.
+Knowing which office has what you need is the first step to a successful search.

-For those researching court case information in Texas, records can be accessed through clerk offices, in-person visits to courthouses, online portals, and public access terminals.
-TexasStateCourts.us provides a statewide overview of the judiciary and may help users identify court structures and resources across Texas counties.
-In Randall County, the primary online tool for searching case records is the Randall County Judicial Records portal, which covers criminal, civil, family, and probate matters.
-The Randall County Clerk’s self-service site offers separate access to recorded documents such as deeds, liens, and marriage records maintained by the County Clerk.
+TexasStateCourts.us offers a statewide overview of the judiciary and can help you identify court structures and resources across Texas counties.
+For Randall County specifically, the main online search tool is the Randall County Judicial Records portal, which covers criminal, civil, family, and probate matters.
+The Randall County Clerk's self-service site gives you separate access to recorded documents like deeds, liens, and marriage records that the County Clerk maintains.

 How to Look Up a Court Case in Randall County?

-Randall County splits record-keeping duties between two elected clerks.
-The District Clerk maintains records for the district courts (which handle felonies, major civil disputes, divorces, and family law matters), while the County Clerk handles records for the county courts at law (misdemeanors, probate, guardianship, mental health cases) and also serves as the recorder of official public records like deeds and marriage licenses.
+Randall County divides record-keeping between two elected clerks.
+The District Clerk holds records for the district courts, which handle felonies, major civil disputes, divorces, and family law matters.
+The County Clerk handles records for the county courts at law — covering misdemeanors, probate, guardianship, and mental health cases — and also records official public documents like deeds and marriage licenses.

 Randall County District Clerk